Vibrant makeover in progress on Tulane’s downtown campus

 Hutchinson Memorial Building, located at 1430 Tulane Ave., home of Tulane Medical School — now the School of Medicine — since 1930, is undergoing renovations on the fifth and seventh floors.
 (Photo by Kenny Lass)

 Across the street at the Tulane Medical Center building, the fourth floor of the building has received a facelift.
 The $6.8 million project includes labs, office areas and space for technology, equipment and other shared resources.
-At 8,000-square-feet, it features an open ballroom concept designed to encourage collaboration between scientists, accommodating up to five principal investigators.
+At 8,000-square-feet, it features an open ballroom concept designed to encourage collaboration between scientists, accommodating up to seven principal investigators.
 It also includes swing space for researchers to work temporarily while renovations in other buildings, such as Hutchinson Memorial Building across the street, are in progress.

 Now for the changes that you can see.
 If you drive down Tulane Avenue at night, you’ll notice that the buildings on the downtown campus are up-lit in Tulane green.
 The lighting serves as a visual reminder of Tulane’s historic investment in revitalizing the city and uplifting the community.